-OPA #600 permits a maximum building height of 8-storeys, whereas the owner proposes a maximum building height of 30-storeys.
-In addition, the draft VMCSP envisions a maximum building height of 18-storeys for the subject lands.
+The in-effect OPA #600 permits a maximum building height of 8-storeys, whereas the owner proposes a maximum building height of 30-storeys.
+In addition, the draft VMCSP envisions a maximum building height of 22-storeys for the subject lands.

-The proposed building heights range from 16 to 30 storeys are comparable to the building heights being applied for and contemplated in the Vaughan Metropolitan Centre (VMC).
+A proposed building height range from 26 to 30 storeys is comparable to the building heights being applied for and contemplated in the Vaughan Metropolitan Centre (VMC) Station Precinct.
 From the citywide perspective, VOP 2010 establishes the planned urban structure and envisions developments with the greatest building heights in the VMC to support the transportation and transit improvements that are underway in that area.

 The proposed building heights are considered too intense for the subject lands and do not offer an appropriate built form at a scale that is compatible with the existing and planned development in the area.
-Furthermore, the proposed 20 to 30-storey building heights conflict with the planned urban structure for the City, specifically regarding the planned density and building height hierarchy established by VOP 2010.
+Furthermore, the proposed 30 and 26-storey building heights conflict with the planned urban structure for the City, specifically regarding the planned density and building height hierarchy established by VOP 2010.